valeriansaliou/giggle/README.md

 ### Multiparty calls (aka Muji)

-You can try Giggle.js multiparty calls there: https://demo.hakuma.holdings/valerian.saliou/giggle/examples/muji_client.html
+You can try Giggle.js multiparty calls using the page: `./examples/muji_client.html`

 Open it on 3+ separate tabs or 3+ different computers, and login with 3+ different XMPP accounts (Jappix.com accounts only for this online demo).
 Then, join the same conference room (you can enter any room even if it doesn't exist, just be sure to use muc.jappix.com as a MUC server - eg: happy-muji-test@muc.jappix.com).